 Hazard Analysis — Stressful hand & wrist activity

-Workers who paint interior and exterior walls, ceilings, trim, etc. may face hazards from stressful hand & wrist activity.
+Workers who paint exteriors with spray gun, brush or roller may face hazards from stressful hand & wrist activity.

 Stressful hand and wrist activity may be forceful, repetitive, or characterized by extreme postures.
-Performing stressful hand activities while painting interiors and exteriors can lead to tendon inflammation (tendonitis) in the hand, wrist, or elbow, or carpal tunnel syndrome.
+Performing stressful hand activities while performing exterior painting with spray guns, brushes or rollers can lead to tendon inflammation (tendonitis) in the hand, wrist, or elbow, or carpal tunnel syndrome.

 Hand/wrist tendonitis is a condition caused by using the hands in ways that are forceful or repetitive, or by putting the hands in awkward postures (postures in extreme joint positions).
 In general terms, tendonitis is an inflammation of the tendons, which are the fibers that attach muscles to bones.
 Since many muscles and tendons are used to control the hand and wrist, there are several types of tendonitis that are grouped together and labeled as 'hand/wrist tendonitis.'
 All of these conditions are characterized by pain, swelling, warmth, redness, or discomfort of the fingers, hand or distal forearm.
 These disorders include deQuervain's syndrome (thumb tendonitis), and tendonitis of the extensors and flexors of the forearm, wrist, and fingers.
 Trigger finger is another condition in the hand that involves the tendons.